 Select up to nine faculty members to whom you wish to be assigned on the web application system.
-If there is a faculty member to whom you do not wish to be assigned, enter the number in the "Field 1 for Department-Specific Information".
-The laboratories in this department conduct research in cooperation with each other, and it is possible for examinees to acquire a cross-sectional study of systems informatics regardless of which faculty member they are assigned to.
+If you cannot be assigned to any of the faculty members depending on the results of the examination and your preference, you will be rejected.
+The laboratories in this department conduct research in cooperation with each other, and it is possible for examinees to acquire a cross-sectional study of Information Physics and Computing regardless of which faculty member they are assigned to.